-Your doctor may prescribe one or more of the following medications:
+Your healthcare provider may prescribe one or more of the following medicines:

 Antiarrhythmics may be used to control a fast or irregular heartbeat.

-Beta-blockers slow the heart rate and lower blood pressure, which lessens the work the heart has to do.
+Beta-blockers slow the heart rate and lower blood pressure.
+This lessens the work the heart has to do.
 They may also help keep the heartbeat regular and help the heart pump better.
 Like ACE inhibitors, beta-blockers also reduce the damaging effects of high levels of stress hormones.

-Digitalis and digoxin help the heart pump with more strength.
-This helps the heart pump more blood with each beat.
+Digitalis and digoxin help the heart pump with more strength so the heart can pump more blood with each beat.
 Digitalis may also keep the heartbeat regular.

-Make taking your medications part of your daily routine.
+Make taking your medicines part of your daily routine.

-Take your medication at the same time or times each day.
+Take your medicine at the same time or times each day.
 Make it a habit.

 Read and follow the directions on the prescription label.

-Don’t run out of medication.
-Order more medication when you have a 1- to 2-week supply of pills left.
-Let your doctor know if you are having trouble filling your prescriptions.
+Don’t run out of medicine.
+Order more medicine when you have a 1 to 2 week supply of pills left.
+Let your healthcare provider know if you are having trouble filling your prescriptions.
 Use the same pharmacy each time.
 Talk with the pharmacist about a regular schedule for your medicines to be refilled.

-Some of the medications you take may cause side effects.
+Some of the medicines you take may cause side effects.
 Talk with your healthcare provider about any common side effects that may occur.
 Side effects may include nausea, dry cough, dizziness, muscle cramps, or changes in your heartbeat.
-If you have any of these or other symptoms that bother you after starting a medication, tell your doctor right away.
-Your doctor may be able to adjust your dosage or give you a different medication.
-Never stop taking your medication or change your dose on your own.
+If you have any of these or other symptoms that bother you after starting a medicine, tell your healthcare provider right away.
+Your healthcare provider may be able to adjust your dosage or give you a different medicine.
+Never stop taking your medicine or change your dose on your own.